The first version of this guide was birthed on March 7th, 2009 – so happy 10 years!

 Books for Progressive Children, Baby Radicals, and Curious Kids of All Stripes

-Manuscript submissions, accompanied by a cover letter and two sample chapters only, with a 46-cent SASE or postcard for reply.
+Manuscript submissions, accompanied by a cover letter and two sample chapters only, with a 46-cent SASE or postcard for a reply.

 No electronic submissions.